VoW314/VoW314/README.md

 - 👋 Hi, I’m @VoW314
 - 👀 Interested in secure computing, data science, and data visualizations
-- 🌱 Currently Studying Computer Engineering at Virginia Tech
+- 🌱 Currently Studying Computational Modeling, Data Analytics, and Cybersecurity at Virginia Tech
 - 🗞️ Work as an Undergrad Researcher at the Hume Center for National Security Technology.
 I have recently been able to co-author a paper.
       More information can be found on my github page: [Github.io](https://vow314.github.io/)